-The duration of treatment varies with the course of the condition and the amount of nerve damage.
+How long the treatment is prescribed for depends on the course of the condition and the amount of nerve damage.

 What is the outlook for patients with diabetic amyotrophy?

-The outlook is usually good.
-Most patients recover well, although there may be some residual symptoms.
-The chances of making a good recovery - and remaining well (as the condition can relapse) - are improved by maintaining good diabetic control.
+The outlook (prognosis) is usually good.
+Most patients recover well, although some symptoms may remain.
+The chances of making a good recovery - and remaining well (as the condition can relapse) - are improved by maintaining good diabetes control.

 How do I prevent diabetic amyotrophy?

-The best way to prevent the development of this condition, as for many of the complications of diabetes, is to:
+The best way to reduce your risk of developing this condition, as for many of the complications of diabetes, is to: